-You may move money from one fund to another fund within the contract; we call this a fund switch.
-We allow an unlimited number of fund switches each year.
-A fund switch will not affect your guarantees.
+You may move money from one fund to another fund within the same guarantee series; we call this a fund switch.
+A fund switch between funds in the same guarantee series will not affect your guarantees.
+If you ask to move money between guarantee series, this is called a transition.
+See section 2.4, Transitions, for more information.

-The minimum amount for fund switches is:
+The minimum for fund switches is: